Dining Out

 211 S. Grant St.

-Uptown Café, The
+Uptown Cafe, The

-American, Breakfast, Brunch, Cajun/Creole, Seafood, Steaks
+American, Brunch, Cajun/Creole, Fair Labor, Steaks

 102 E. Kirkwood